kaylipike/kaylipike/README.md

 ## Introduction

-I’m a senior at the University of Vermont double majoring in Computer Science and Chinese with a minor in History and a 3.81 GPA.
-Over the past few years, I’ve worked on several software development projects and in professional settings where I learned to take complex ideas and turn them into something functional and efficient.
-I enjoy problem-solving, learning new tools, and working on projects that have clear goals and measurable impact.
-I’m open to a range of tech-related roles, from software development to data and systems work.
-I’m especially interested in positions where I can keep growing my skills while contributing to something useful.
+I’m a senior at the University of Vermont, pursuing a double major in Computer Science and Chinese with a History minor, and currently hold a 3.81 GPA.
+I have hands-on experience developing software and contributing to professional projects, translating complex ideas into practical, efficient solutions.
+I thrive on problem-solving, learning new technologies, and delivering work with tangible impact.
+I’m interested in tech roles ranging from software development to data and systems work, particularly opportunities that allow me to grow my skills while contributing to meaningful projects.

 ## Education Background
 1. University of Vermont